nebtex/old-omniql/V1Alpha/Application.md

 ## limitations:

-domain names always should end with a wildcard `.*`, this means that the application will owner of all the subdomain of any top level on that host, if the user want to host many application on x subdomain it should declared the application in the subdomain level required
+domain names should always end with a wildcard `.*`, this means that the application will owner of all the subdomain of any top level on that host, if the user want to host many application on x subdomain it should declared the application in the subdomain level required

 ### example:

-I wam to host example-0 and example-1 on example.omniql.io, my app definition should end like
+you want to host example-0 and example-1 on example.omniql.io, your  app definitions should looks like

 ```yaml